 587 is the default port for SMTP on most mail providers.

 Check if the config syntax is OK with

 Now, do a

 $ doas rcctl restart smtpd.
-The SMTP daemon should
+The SMTP daemon should be working now.

 Let's send a mail,